Ybalrid/gl_framework/README.md

  - OpenAL-Soft : GNU LGPL
  - libsndfile : GNU LGPL
  - ChaiScript : BSD 3-Clause
+ - ImGui : MIT
+ - ImGuizmo : MIT

 You can use these packages in a closed source application with the following consideration:
-The MIT, zlib, BSD (3-clause), FIPL (and Happy Bunny) permit you to staically link their code to your executable, if you so desire.
-The LGPL license require you to *dynamically* link these libraries with your application.
+The **MIT**, **zlib**, **BSD** (3-clause), **FIPL** (and Happy Bunny) permit you to staically link their code to your executable, if you so desire.
+The **LGPL** license require you to *dynamically* link these libraries with your application.
 This means that if you distribute an application made with this framework and wish to keep it source closed, you'll only have the choice to distribute `OpenAL-soft` and `libsndfile` as a dynamically lodable binary library.
 This generally means a .dll/.so/.dylib file on MS Windows/GNU Linux/macOs.

-The Happy Bunny License stipulate that millitary uses of the GLM source code will make a bunny unhappy.
+The Happy Bunny License stipulate that millitary uses of the GLM source code will *make a bunny unhappy*.
 This framework uses GLM to implement the linear algebra needed for 3D rendering (geometry transformation).

 I am not a lawyer, the above doesn't constitute legal advice.

 ## TODO
- - [ ] Audio integration
+ - [x] Audio integration
- - [ ] Propper Input system
+ - [x] Propper Input system
+ - [ ] Shadow map
  - [ ] Defered rendering setup (g-buffers, multiple passes)
  - [ ] Script attachement system to "objects" in scene
+ - [ ] Physics
  - [ ] Separate simulation and rendering threads